--Difficulty focusing while at work, reading or studying?
+Difficulty focusing while at work, reading or studying?
 Try basil essential oil to promote a sense of mental alertness and clarity of thought.
 It is also incredibly uplifting and helps one maintain an open mind.

--Diffuse Mental Fatigue Blend: Place 3 drops rosemary, 2 drops peppermint, and 1 drop basil to your diffuser with recommended water and turn on.
-It will stimulate your mind while allowing you to focus on the task at hand.
-Click here to learn more about diffusing oils.
+|Add 6 drops rosemary, 4 drops peppermint, and 2 drops basil to a blank inhaler.
+To use, place the inhaler under nose and inhale deeply.
+It will stimulate your mind while allowing you to focus on the task at hand.|

-General Essential Oil Precautions
+General Essential Oil Safety Precautions

 Never use essential oils undiluted, in eyes or mucous membranes.
 Do not take internally unless working with a qualified practitioner.
 Keep out of reach from children.

 Use essential oils with extreme caution on children, be sure you have researched the oil and that it is safe for use on kids.
-Plant Therapy clearly labels their oils "KidSafe" on the bottle if the oil can be used for children ages 2–10).
+Plant Therapy clearly labels their oils "KidSafe" on the bottle if the oil can be used for children ages 2–10.

-If applying an essential oil topically (on your skin), it is best practice to always perform a small patch test to an insensitive part of the body, use 1-2 drops in a teaspoon of carrier oil like jojoba oil.
+If applying an essential oil topically (on your skin), you may perform a small patch test to an insensitive part of the body, use 1-2 drops in a teaspoon of carrier oil like jojoba oil, read more here.

 If you are pregnant, breastfeeding, epileptic, or under a doctor’s care, consult your physician.
-For more information on oil safety issues, read Essential Oil Safety by Robert Tisserand and Rodney Young.
+For more information on oil safety issues here.

 Newbie to Oils?
 Read More: Essential Oils for Beginners